devlemire/node-auth-afternoon/README.md

 In this project, we'll continue to use `passport`, but instead use the `GitHub` strategy this time.
 We'll use the same `Default App` from the mini project earlier and modify it to accept the `GitHub` strategy.
 We'll also expose you to some practice of having to read online documentation.

-This afternoon project will be different from the usual ones.
-There will not be any detailed instructions.
-The goal of this afternoon project is to get you comfortable with reading online documentation.
-If you get stuck feel free to contact a mentor for further assistance.

 ## Setup

 * Fork and clone this repository.